fionashenbayh/digital_dictatorship/tutorials/intro_to_text_as_data.md

 Let's apply some of these string manipulation tools to pre-process a document: an excerpt from Machiavelli's *The Prince.*

 Let's store the excerpt as a string.
+Note: Triple quotes are used for strings that break across multiple lines

 ```python